nextgis/docs_ngweb/source/layers.rst

 Lookup table
 -------------

-To create a lookup table navigate to the group, where you want to create it (root group or another), and in actions pane "Create resource" click "Lookup table" (see :numref:`admin_layers_create_lookup_table`).
+To create a lookup table navigate to the group, where you want to create it (root group or another), and in the "Create resource" actions pane click "Lookup table" (see :numref:`admin_layers_create_lookup_table`).

 .. figure:: _static/admin_layers_create_lookup_table_eng.png
    :name: admin_layers_create_lookup_table
    :align: center
    :width: 16cm

-   Selection of "Lookup table" action.
+   Selection of "Lookup table" action

 Create resource dialog for resource group is presented on :numref:`ngweb_admin_layers_create_lookup`.